zenicko/rest-assured-9-17/README.md

    Or you can create a new user.
 3. Start test (local) in command line
    `./gradlew test`
+   1. Only tests in class `RegistrationTest` `./gradlew registration`
+   2. Only tests in class `MainPageTests`
+      `./gradlew mainpageAndBasket`

 ## About api site
 1. Curl bush request "Registrate a new user"